 The NGCP consortium, which holds the 25-year concession contract and the 50-year franchise to operate the power transmission network, is comprised of Monte Oro Grid Resources Corp. led by Henry Sy, Jr., Calaca High Power Corporation led by Robert Coyiuto, Jr., and the State Grid Corporation of China (SGCC) as technical partner.

-currently holds the following positions: Chairman of the Board and CEO of Prudential Guarantee and Assurance, Inc., Chairman of the Board of PGA Cars, Inc., Vice Chairman of First Life Financial Co., Inc., President of Oriental Petroleum & Minerals Corporation, Chairman of the Board and CEO of PGA Sompo Japan Insurance, Inc., Director of Canon (Philippines), Inc., and Director of Universal Robina Corporation.
+is currently the Chairman of the Board and CEO of Prudential Guarantee and Assurance, Inc., Chairman of the Board of PGA Cars, Inc., Vice-Chairman of First Life Financial Co., Inc., President of Oriental Petroleum & Minerals Corporation, Chairman of the Board and CEO of PGA Sompo Japan Insurance, Inc., and Director of Canon (Philippines), Inc.

 A series of massive changes in the energy industry gave birth to NGCP.